lucamjdimarco/influxdb-clib-playground/README.md

 Podman turnkey container where you can test access to the influxdb server using bridge C libraries.

+This Podman container provides a complete environment for testing and developing BPF (Berkeley Packet Filter) programs that filter network packets at the kernel level, while also using InfluxDB for data collection and analysis.
+The environment is designed to be easily replicable, including all necessary tools for packet filtering, metric management, and container-to-container network connectivity.

+With this setup, you will be able to:

+Test BPF-based packet filtering on network traffic.
+Interact with a local InfluxDB instance using C libraries to write and query data.
+Simulate a network between containers using both IPv4 and IPv6 to test complex network scenarios.
+This environment is useful for developers and network engineers who want to experiment with BPF and monitoring tools in a replicable setup that can be deployed on any machine running Podman or Docker.

 To build the image, just run:
 ```bash
 $ podman build --platform linux/amd64 -t podman-influxdb .